 Looking ahead on stem cells for autism

-As we look to the future, sadly I expect both stem cell clinics and the Duke team to just keep on trucking no matter what the data say.
+As we look to the future, sadly I expect both stem cell clinics and the Duke team to continue.
+No matter what the data say.
 That is unless someone like the FDA steps in or the money runs out.

-I’m not a physician and I don’t give medical advice, but when parents of autistic children reach out to me about stem cells, I try to caution them to ask a lot of questions and expect common sense answers.
+I’m not a physician and I don’t give medical advice.
+But when parents of autistic children reach out to me about stem cells, I reply.
+I try to caution them to ask a lot of questions.
+Expect common sense answers.
 Ask about data.
 If payment is required, ask why.
 Experimental therapies should not require payment of fees.
 Maybe ask some of the questions I listed above nearer to the top of this post too.
 If the answers are shaky or don’t make sense, more caution is in order.

 - Boosted by celebrity endorsements and a controversial research program, clinics are peddling stem cell autism treatments questioned by experts, Tom Porter, Business Insider, January 2021.